anonaddy/addy.io/source/faq.md

 If you see the rejection message `554 5.7.1 Recipient address rejected: Access denied` then this means that the alias has been deleted, you must restore it before you can send/reply from it.

-If you see the rejection message `5.7.1 Rejected due to potential send/reply spoof attempt...` then it is because your recipient's domain either does not have a DMARC policy or it has failed DMARC checks.
+If you see the rejection message `5.7.1 Rejected due to missing/failed DMARC policy...` then it is because your recipient's domain either does not have a DMARC policy or it has failed DMARC checks.

 When replying or sending from an alias, **additional checks** are carried out to ensure it is not a spoofed email.
 Your recipient's email domain must pass DMARC checks in order to protect against spoofed emails and to make sure that the reply/send from attempt definitely came from your recipient.